Please see tips and samples of proper and improper registration pictures.

 January 1, 2018 - Horses that are heterozygous positive for recessive defects are eligible for registration if gelded or spayed.

 Results must be from and/or recorded with an ICAA approved lab.
-Currently that lab is AGI.
+Currently the lab used for DNA Typing is AGI.

 *5-Panel Test: HYPP, HERDA, GBED, PSSM 1, and MH